Permanent Structured Cooperation: United Kingdom

+Switzerland

+In 2025, Council of the EU invited invited Switzerland to join the military mobility project.
+An opinion poll conducted two months after the 2022 Russian invasion of Ukraine showed support for the country joining PESCO.

 Neutral states

-PESCO includes four of the five EU states that describe themselves as neutral (Austria and Ireland) or non-aligned (Finland and Sweden), and is designed to be as inclusive as possible by allowing states to opt in or out as their unique foreign policies allow.
+PESCO includes two of the three EU states that describe themselves as neutral (Austria and Ireland), and is designed to be as inclusive as possible by allowing states to opt in or out as their unique foreign policies allow.
 Some members of the Irish Parliament considered Ireland joining PESCO as an abandonment of neutrality.
 The measure was passed, with the government arguing that its opt-in nature allowed Ireland to "join elements of PESCO that were beneficial such as counter-terrorism, cyber security and peace keeping ... what we are not going to be doing is buying aircraft carriers and fighter jets."
 While critics of Ireland's participation point to the commitment to increase defence spending, the government has made clear that the 2% commitment is collective, and not for each state individually.
 The Irish government has made clear that any defence spending increase by Ireland would be minor.
 Malta, the only neutral state not to participate, argued that it was going to wait and see how PESCO develops, in order to see whether it would compromise Maltese neutrality.